Loddon, Norfolk

 Loddon connects to Norwich via the A146, with the drive taking approximately 25 minutes.
 The route is relatively straightforward and less congested than many of the city’s northern and western approaches.
 The A146 also connects south to Beccles and Lowestoft for those commuting towards the Suffolk coast.

 Public transport is limited to modest bus services, making a car essential.
-Norwich railway station provides onward rail connections, accessible within 25–30 minutes by car.
-The town’s riverside location means boat travel is a genuine option during summer months – you can navigate the Chet to the Yare and on towards Norwich or the Broads.
+Norwich railway station provides onward rail connections, accessible within 25 to 30 minutes by car.
+The town’s riverside location means boat travel is a genuine option during summer months, you can navigate the Chet to the Yare and on towards Norwich or the Broads.

 What Is Day-to-Day Life Like in Loddon?